Skip to product information

 Blue Liveaboard Image

-On reviewing the Blue Liveaboard, it scores 80% on the SDE Liveaboard Rating – Diving Features, as it has 8 of 10 key diving features (see below).
+My score of the Blue Liveaboard is 9/10 on the SDE Liveaboard Rating for Boat Features, as it has 9 of the 10 key boat features (see below).

 Blue Liveaboard Image

-On reviewing the Blue Liveaboard, it scores 90% on the SDE Liveaboard Rating – Food Features, as it has 9 of 10 total food & dining features (see below).
+My score of the Blue Liveaboard is 9/10 on the SDE Liveaboard Rating For Food Features, as it has 9 of the 10 total key food and dining features (see below).

-The Blue Liveaboard offers options for specific dietary requirements; add these in special requests on step 2 of the booking form (limit to religious beliefs or food allergies).
-It also includes vegetarian and vegan choices on the menu.
-In addition, it offers al fresco dining so you can enjoy ocean breezes with your meals whilst onboard.
+The Blue Liveaboard offers options for specific dietary requirements and you can add these in special requests on step two of the booking form.
+But you are requested to limit these requests to religious beliefs or food allergies.
+It also includes vegetarian and vegan choices on the menu, so if you are a vegetarian or vegan you’ll definately not go hungry on your dive trip.
+In addition, it offers al fresco dining so you can enjoy sea views and ocean breezes with your meals whilst onboard.

 What’s more, it has the benefit of fully inclusive meals, which includes breakfast, lunch and evening meals.